tummy tuck

 Tummy Tuck Cost

-How Much Does a Tummy Tuck Cost In Houston?
+How Much Does a Tummy Tuck Cost in Houston, TX?

-The cost of a Tummy Tuck at Premier Plastic Surgery starts at $8,800 and may increase depending on each patient’s goals and needs.
-This price point includes liposuction to the upper and lower abdomen.
+The cost of a tummy tuck in Houston, TX starts at $8,800 and may increase depending on each patient’s goals and needs.
+This price often time includes liposuction in the upper and lower abdomen.

-We recommend scheduling a consultation with Houston Tummy Tuck expert Dr. Christopher Hankins for a personalized cost estimate and detailed information about the procedure.
-During your consultation, our patient coordinator will provide a customized quote and answer any questions you may have regarding a Tummy Tuck procedure.
+We recommend scheduling a consultation with our Houston tummy tuck expert, Dr. Christopher Hankins, for a personalized cost estimate and detailed information about the procedure.
+During your consultation, our patient coordinator will provide a customized quote and answer any questions you may have regarding a tummy tuck procedure.

 Why Choose Dr. Hankins?

-Dr. Christopher Hankins should be your choice for your Tummy Tuck in Pearland and the surrounding Houston area.
-He believes in offering patients only treatments that are in their best interests.
-His commitment to his patients is to always carefully evaluate the patient, not just the plastic or aesthetic surgery issue under consideration.
-Dr. Christopher Hankins specializes in face, breast, and body aesthetic surgery.
-He also has advanced training in hand surgery, breast reconstruction after cancer, and other reconstructive surgical procedures.
+Dr. Hankins specializes in face, breast, and body aesthetic surgery.
+He has advanced training in hand surgery, breast reconstruction after cancer, and other reconstructive surgical procedures.
 Dr. Hankins completed five plastic surgery fellowships with highly distinguished physician mentors in the United States and the United Kingdom, including a Plastic and Microsurgery fellowship at the Baylor College of Medicine and a Hand Surgery fellowship at the University of Alabama at Birmingham.
 Dr. Hankins earned his medical degree from the University of Texas Medical Branch at Galveston.
 He completed his General Surgery training prerequisite for Plastic Surgery as established by the Residency Review Committee in Plastic Surgery and Anatomic and Clinical Pathology.

 In addition to his practice in plastic and aesthetic surgery, Dr. Hankins is actively involved in the study and clinical application of anti-aging medicine.
 He is a Diplomate of the American Association of Anti-Aging Medicine and a member of the American Board of Pathology (ABP), American Academy of Cosmetic Surgery (AACS), American Association of Anti-Aging Medicine (AAAAM), and the Texas Medical Association (TMA).

-It varies very much from patient to patient, so it’s important to discuss your needs and expectations with Dr. Hankins, who will be able to explain them in more depth.
-However, ultimately, your body will decide what procedure is correct for you rather than you selecting a particular procedure.
+The choice varies very much from patient to patient, so it’s important to discuss your needs and expectations with Dr. Hankins, who will be able to explain the options in more depth.
+However, your body will ultimately determine what procedure is appropriate for you.

-There are usually three to six follow-up appointments with Dr. Hankins.
-Depending on your recovery progress, he will let you know if and when he wants to see you next at each appointment.
+There are usually three to six follow-up meetings with Dr. Hankins.
+Depending on your recovery progress, he will let you know when he wants to see you next at each appointment.

-Our team at Premier encourages our patients’ happiness by extending their families.
+Our team at Premier Plastic Surgery is always encouraging when patients want to extend their families.
 If you are considering having kids, please discuss this with Dr. Hankins during your consultation so he can help you navigate your decision to undergo this particular surgical procedure.

 The scarring depends on the type of tummy tuck you get.
-A mini tummy tuck scar is between three and six inches, whereas a long tummy tuck scar is from hip bone to hip bone.
-Dr. Hankins tries to place the tummy tuck incision in discreet locations, such as the natural contours of your body.
+A mini tummy tuck scar is between three and six inches, whereas a long scar is from one hip to another.
+Dr. Hankins tries to place tummy tuck incisions in discreet locations, such as the natural contours of your body.

 Like most scars, they start red and pinkish and fade with time into your skin tone.
 Proper scar care is essential if you are interested in minimal scarring.
-Our office can share scare care instructions with you.
+Our office can provide detailed scar care instructions.

 We recommend taking it easy for the first six weeks after surgery.
-We encourage gentle walking to prevent blood clots, but nothing beyond that.
-In fact, for the first six weeks after a tummy tuck, you’ll need to be very careful and avoid positions that strain your incision line — such as quickly bending at the waist, or else you might risk opening the wound.
+We encourage gentle walking to prevent blood clots but nothing beyond that.
+In fact, for the first six weeks after a tummy tuck, you’ll need to be very careful and avoid positions that strain your incision line, such as quickly bending at the waist, or you might risk opening the wound.

 Yes, indeed!
-Many of our patients who receive a tummy tuck in Pearland have combined it with an arm liftbreast augmentationliposuction, or thigh lift.
-If you are interested in having any other cosmetic procedure performed, please contact Dr. Hankins to guide you on the best combined procedure plan for your case.
+Many of our patients who receive a tummy tuck in Pearland have combined it with an arm lift, breast augmentation, liposuction, or thigh lift.
+If you are interested in having any other cosmetic procedure performed, please contact Dr. Hankins to guide you on the best combined treatment plan for your case.

 Given that a tummy tuck is an involved surgery, there are the following risks patients should be mindful of: